gwangmu/eng-to-hangul/README.md

  * `eng-to-hangul` uses [`eng-to-ipa`](https://github.com/mphilli/English-to-IPA) from @mphilli for English-to-IPA transliteration.
  * It is not mandatory, but please let me know or leave a link to this repository if you use this.
- * Contributions and suggestions are always welcome 🙂, but please try to be *constructive*.
-Ranters will get cursed for the next three generations.
+ * Contributions and suggestions are always welcome, but please try to be *constructive*.
+Rants will be ignored.

 </details>